US women's soccer tries to overcome past lack of diversity - WHIZ News

 Even U.S. Soccer President Cindy Parlow Cone has lamented that American soccer is seen as a “rich, white kids’ sport.”

+Such events often included hair and makeup assistance for white players, but with no guarantee that the stylists would know how to work with Black skin or Black hair.

+“Those are things that a lot of people didn’t ever have to think about because there weren’t that many of us,” Dunn said.

-Dunn was among just five players of color out of 23 on the roster for the U.S. team that won the World Cup in 2019.
+She was among just five players of color out of 23 on the roster for the World Cup-winning team.
 In contrast, France had 12.

 “Representation matters,” said Sophia Smith, who had a team-high 11 goals for the United States last year and won U.S. Soccer’s Female Player of the Year award.
 “And I think for young girls to be able to look on the screen or come to a game and see a lot of people that look different, it’s great.”